Disciplinary Regulations

 Academic Probation

-Academic probation is a temporary status following a semester when a student has not met the minimum grade requirement (2.0).
+Academic probation is a temporary status following a semester when a student has not met the minimum grade requirement (2.0) or his cumulative GPA remains below 2.0.

 Academic Dismissal